AXeL-dev/portfolio/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Deploy on github pages
+## Deploy to github pages

-If it's your first deploy on github, you may need to install this package `npm install -g angular-cli-ghpages`.
+If it's your first deploy to github, you may need to install this package `npm install -g angular-cli-ghpages`.

 Once you have the required package, simply run:
 ```
+npm run ghbuild
-npm run buildProd && npm run deploy
+npm run ghdeploy
 ```

 ## Running unit tests